On a Cherry Blossom Night

-"On a Cherry Blossom Night" (桜が降る夜は, Sakura ga Furu Yoru wa) is a song recorded by Japanese singer Aimyon.
+"On a Cherry Blossom Night" (桜が降る夜は, Sakura ga Furu Yoru wa) is a song by Japanese singer Aimyon from her fourth studio album Falling into Your Eyes Record (2022).
 It was released digitally on February 17, 2021, through Unborde and Warner Music Japan.
 It was featured as a theme song on AbemaTV's reality show Koi to Ōkami ni wa Damasarenai.

 Background and release

 On February 3, 2021, Aimyon announced a new single, titled "On a Cherry Blossom Night", scheduled for release on February 17, 2021, to digital music and streaming platforms.
 It was chosen for AbemaTV's reality show Koi to Ōkami ni wa Damasarenai's theme song.
 Prior to the release, the full version was aired for the first time at Tokyo FM's School of Lock! on February 3.
 An accompanying music video of "On a Cherry Blossom Night", directed by Tomokazu Yamada, was uploaded on March 5, a month after the song release.
 The song was combined with "Till I Know What Love Is (I'm Never Gonna Die)" and released as a double A-side CD single on May 26.